TheRealBill91/portfolio-site/README.md

 - How to make my site accessible by using semantic HTML & other accessibility best practices
 - Using Tailwind CSS to style my website in an efficient manner
 - CSS animations
-- Utilize React Router (6.4) and it's Data API's to communicate with a RESTful API
+- Leverage React Router (6.4) and its Data APIs for interaction with a RESTful API.
 - Implement client and server side form validation
 - Optimistic UI for blog comment upvotes